 Figure 1.5 : The Two Types of Grip, Encompassing and Fingertip Grips.

-It is important to note that a Fingertip Grip can only be performed when the fingers touch the object with the distal phalanxes first.
-Inversely, for an Encompassing Grip, the fingers must touch the object with the proximal or medial phalanxes first.
-Also, to ensure stability, the object should be held against the Gripper palm before doing an Encompassing Grip.
+It is important to note that a parallel grip can only be performed when the fingers touch the object with the distal phalanxes first.
+Inversely, for an encompassing grip, the fingers must touch the object with the proximal or the lower section of the distal phalanxes first.
+Also, to ensure stability, the object should be held against the Gripper palm when performing an encompassing grip.

 Note that the Encompassing Grip cannot occur in all Operation Modes.
-Thereby, in Pinch and Scissor modes, it is only possible to do Fingertip Gripping.
-On the other side, the Fingertip Grip can occur in all four Operation Modes.
+For example, in Pinch and Scissor modes, it is only possible to do Fingertip Gripping.
+On the other hand, the Fingertip Grip can occur in all four Operation Modes.
 Figure 1.6 summarizes the Types of Grip possible for each Operation Mode.

 Operation Modes are inputs to the Gripper.
 Whether the fingers close to produce an Encompassing or Fingertip grip is decided at the Gripper level automatically.
 It will depend on: